Xbox Series X restock updates: Track on Twitter, Walmart, Best Buy and more

 Where to buy Xbox Series X: Restock links and updates

-As of 5:01 a.m.
-ET on March 4, Best Buy still has the Xbox Series S in stock for $299.
-Just keep in mind that stock may vary based on your zip code/region.
+As of 5:30 p.m.
+ET on March 4, Best Buy also has the Xbox Series S in stock for $299.
+Just keep in mind that Best Buy stock varies based on your zip code/region.
 (You must purchase the console online and pick up in-store).

 Otherwise, the Xbox Series X remains sold out at all major U.S. retailers.
 Check the following retailers to see who may have Xbox Series X restocks.